Martha Knows Best

-Martha Knows Best was an American reality television series which aired on HGTV.
+Martha Knows Best is an American reality television series that aired on HGTV from July 31 to December 4, 2020.
 Filmed during the COVID-19 pandemic, it followed Martha Stewart at her Bedford, New York farm as she completed gardening and other household projects, surprised fans, and dispensed domestic advice to her celebrity friends.
 Its second season focused on autumn and winter holiday projects.